mosip/documentation/docs/build-and-deploy/local-deployment/README.md

     `java -jar -Dloader.path=/opt/plugins/mock-esignet-integration-impl.jar esignet-service.jar`&#x20;

 {% hint style="info" %}
-* Loader .path is set to the mock plugin jar file path&#x20;
+* loader.path is set to the mock plugin jar file path&#x20;
-* esignet-service is by default set to`local` profile
+* esignet-service is by default set to `local` profile
 {% endhint %}

 Once the service is up, the e-signet service swagger should be accessible with the below URL.